by Vanessa Bailey

 I don’t know how Megan answered questions like that when she was a kid, because I didn’t know her then.
 But it wouldn’t surprise me if her answers had been the latter ones.
 Homeless off and on since the age of 12, surviving everything the street and society could throw at her, she is, to me, an 18-year-old walking miracle.

 At 10 years old, Megan was working outside the home.
-Alternately abused and neglected, she was in and out of foster homes and the courts, and mostly out of school, even when she was there.
+Alternately abused and neglected, she was in and out of foster homes and the courts, and mostly out of school even when she was enrolled.

 At one point, she decided that the best she could hope for was to get on welfare and stay there.
 Enter the cop.
-The cop gave Megan someone she could trust, someone who would listen to her.
+The cop was someone she could trust, someone who would listen to her.
 And the cop talked.
 A lot.
-The cop talked to Megan about responsibility, and growing up, and being accountable.
+The cop talked to Megan about responsibility, growing up, and being accountable.
 The cop convinced Megan that there’s a lot to be said for standing on your own two feet, making your own way in the world, setting and achieving goals.
-Still basically homeless, sleeping in her car in the middle of bitterly cold snowy winters, Megan held on to the cop’s words.
+Still basically homeless — sleeping in her car in the middle of bitterly cold snowy winters — Megan held on to the cop’s words.
 She would be somebody.
 She would be a social worker, and help kids like her.
-But first she had to graduate.
-Then find a way to college.
+But first she had to graduate and find a way to college.

-Working 40-50 hours a week, she graduated high school with honors, winning a scholarship to a state university.
+Working 40 to 50 hours a week, she graduated high school with honors, winning a scholarship to a state university.
 But to stay in her state was to stay in danger: the restraining order against her abuser was expiring.
-So she moved out of state, where she knew almost no one, and no one knew her.
-Megan landed a job and set about to achieve her dreams.
-Ineligible for grants due to her full-time job, and refusing loans, she is paying her own way through college.
+So she moved out of state, where she knew almost no one and no one knew her.
+Megan landed a job and set about achieving her dreams.
+Ineligible for grants due to her full-time job, and refusing loans, she was determined to pay her own way through college.
 At the end of her first semester, she was on the Dean’s List.

 Available in The Best of HeroicStories, Volume 2.